ahmadamjadd/Serverless-VisionFlow/README.md

 ### 2. Prepare the OpenCV Layer

-Ensure you have the `opencv-layer.zip` file ready[cite: 105].
+Ensure you have the `opencv-layer.zip` file ready.
 This project uses a Lambda Layer to separate the heavy OpenCV library from the core logic.

 > **Note:** If you need to rebuild the layer, ensure it is compatible with Python 3.12 and the x86_64 architecture.